Skip to main content

 1. Cothelstone Hill Circular Walk

-This is a 4-mile circular walk that takes in the summit of Cothelstone Hill.
+TA nice 4-mile circular walk to the summit of Cothelstone Hill.
 The summit offers stunning views of the Quantock Hills and the surrounding countryside.
 The trail starts and finishes in the village of Cothelstone.

 1. Holford to Combe Hill Circular Walk